Get the best Bluetooth headphones under $100 right now.

 It largely depends on the specific model and not so much on the price.
 In-ear headphones can be very comfy with the right eartips (we recommend memory foam).

-Wireless Bluetooth technology used to be more expensive, but today even the cheaper headphones come with the latest versions.
+Completely wireless Bluetooth technology used to be more expensive, but today even the cheaper headphones come with the latest versions.
+Some budget headphones even offer a more stable connection than expensive ones.

-You can find Bluetooth 5.0 (latest version at the time of writing) in under $50 price range.
+You can find Bluetooth 5.2 (the latest version at the time of writing) in the under $50 price range.

 You can easily expect one of the latest Bluetooth versions from headphones under $100.